What Is Pleural Mesothelioma?

 The cancer has reached nearby tissues, organs, or lymph nodes.

-Some patients can get life-extending treatments, but others will only qualify for pain-relieving care.
+Some patients can get life-extending treatments, while others will opt for palliative care.

 Malignant Pleural Mesothelioma Prognosis